"Stretch" IRAs—Too Much of a Stretch for You?

 A stretch IRA is not a type of IRA but rather a strategy to stretch the period of tax-deferred earnings of assets within an IRA beyond the lifetime of the person who set up the IRA, typically over multiple generations.
 In other words, they would allow you to pass your IRA down several generations to your grandchildren.
 Because there is so much time for the investments in the IRAs to grow at a compounded, tax-deferred rate, the potential payouts are sometimes portrayed to be multimillion dollar amounts.

-Due to the complexity of the
+Due to the complexity of

-income tax and estate planning
+the income tax and estate

-implications of stretching an
+planning implications of

-IRA, you may want to consider
+want to consider consulting

-consulting with a tax or estate
+with a tax or estate specialist.

-specialist.
-It is particularly
+It is particularly important to

-important to understand Required
+understand Required Minimum

-Minimum Distributions, or RMDs.
+Distributions, or RMDs.
+Failing

-Failing to take RMDs, or taking
+to take RMDs, or taking the wrong

-the wrong amount, may result in
+amount, may result in tax penalties

-loss of a stretch option.
-For
+and the potential loss of a stretch

-more information see FINRA’s
+option.
+For more information see

-RMD Basics for Inherited and
+FINRA's RMD Basics for Inherited